elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-you-mathematically-represent-a-vertical-reflection-of-a-function.md

 url: /learn/mathematics/questions/how-do-you-mathematically-represent-a-vertical-reflection-of-a-function
 score: -1.0
 related_article1:
-    id: 168397
+    id: 168418
-    title: >-
-        What are the different types of transformations that can be applied to functions?
+    title: How does symmetry play a role in the graphical properties of reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-different-types-of-transformations-that-can-be-applied-to-functions
+    url: /learn/mathematics/questions/how-does-symmetry-play-a-role-in-the-graphical-properties-of-reflections
 related_article2:
-    id: 168397
+    id: 168411
-    title: >-
-        What are the different types of transformations that can be applied to functions?
+    title: What is the mathematical explanation for opposite outputs in function reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-different-types-of-transformations-that-can-be-applied-to-functions
+    url: /learn/mathematics/questions/what-is-the-mathematical-explanation-for-opposite-outputs-in-function-reflections
 related_article3:
-    id: 168397
+    id: 168419
-    title: >-
-        What are the different types of transformations that can be applied to functions?
+    title: What techniques are used for graphing functions by plotting points and drawing curves?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-different-types-of-transformations-that-can-be-applied-to-functions
+    url: /learn/mathematics/questions/what-techniques-are-used-for-graphing-functions-by-plotting-points-and-drawing-curves
 related_article4:
-    id: 168409
+    id: 168415
-    title: >-
-        How do you plot a quadratic function on the coordinate plane?
+    title: What are the general rules for function transformations, including reflection?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-plot-a-quadratic-function-on-the-coordinate-plane
+    url: /learn/mathematics/questions/what-are-the-general-rules-for-function-transformations-including-reflection
 related_article5:
-    id: 168397
+    id: 168412
-    title: >-
-        What are the different types of transformations that can be applied to functions?
+    title: How do you plot points on the coordinate plane?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-different-types-of-transformations-that-can-be-applied-to-functions
+    url: /learn/mathematics/questions/how-do-you-plot-points-on-the-coordinate-plane
 ---

 &nbsp;